-The School of Food in association with Taste 4 Success Skillnet is delighted to announce a brand new Introductory Commis Chef Programme, 'Modern Skills for Modern Chefs'.
+The School of Food, in association with Taste 4 Success Skillnet, recently ran a brand new Introductory Commis Chef Programme entitled 'Modern Skills for Modern Chefs'.

-Starting 26th February 2018 this hands on 11-week course will take place at the School of Food, Thomastown from Monday to Friday, full-time.
-From week 7, students will work one day a week in a leading hotel/restaurant.
+This hands on, 11-week course took place at the School of Food, Thomastown from Monday to Friday, full-time.
+From week 7, students worked one day a week in a leading hotel or restaurant.

 A native of Connemara, Dermot now calls Tipperary home, where he is the Owner and Executive Chef of The Old Convent Country House Hideaway.
 His love of cooking and passion for Irish ingredients has spanned his entire culinary career from the young age of 14 when he started as a kitchen porter in the Renvyle House Hotel, culminating in the opening of The Old Convent in 2006.

 Dermot has received numerous awards throughout his career including The Irish Restaurant Association Best Chef in Tipperary, Food & Wine Magazine Best Chef in Munster, Georgina Campbell Guides Hideaway of the Year and a place in the esteemed Bridgestone Guides 100 Best Restaurants in Ireland.

 Dermot credits fantastic mentors for encouraging his love of cooking and commitment to Irish food, and enjoys sharing his 30+ years experience and skills through his restaurant consultancy work and teaching at The School of Food.
 In his spare time Dermot enjoys testing new recipes on his 2 biggest food critics – his children; 5 year Oliver and 1 year old Juniper!

 Originally from Canada, Janine moved to Ireland in 2013 with her husband.
 They live on his family’s dairy farm in Tipperary with their three daughters, two dogs, cat and, of course, their 60 head of Fresian cows!